intel/nauta/docs/installation-and-configuration/How_to_Build_Nauta/HBN.md

 The tarball contains, among other things, docs, images, config files, and ansible playbooks.
 To complete the installation of Nauta, follow the rest of this installation guide with a prepared `tar.gz` artifact.

-**Note** This guide explains how to build the Nauta application, but to interact with an installed Nauta platform, the `nctl` client is also required.
+**Note:** This guide explains how to build the Nauta application, but to interact with an installed Nauta platform, the `nctl` client is also required.
 For more information on installing the client, refer to the chapter _Client Installation and Configuration_ in section _How to Build Nauta CLI_ in the [Nauta User Guide](../../user-guide/actions/nctl.md).

 ## Next Steps: Nauta Installer System Requirements